Bispecific Antibodies for Multiple Myeloma: Six Things to Know

 How are bispecific antibodies given?

-These drugs are given as an injection under the skin and administered initially on a “step-up” dosing schedule, followed by a weekly injection.
+These drugs are given either as an injection under the skin (SC) or intravenously (IV) and administered initially on a “step-up” dosing schedule, followed by a set interval.
 Patients receive the first three doses, in gradually increasing amounts, either in the hospital or in the outpatient clinic.
-Once patients have received the full dose, the drug is continued weekly in the outpatient clinic.
+Once patients have received the full dose, the drug is continued at the set interval in the outpatient clinic.

 After each step-up dose, patients must be closely monitored for side effects such as cytokine release syndrome, a rapid-forming inflammatory reaction.
 If these don’t arise, the next step-up dose is given.
 Step-up schedules vary slightly between the different medicines.

-“We’re excited about being able to offer this as an outpatient option,” says Shonali Midha, MD.
+“We’re excited about being able to offer this as an outpatient option,” says Midha.
 “I think it’s more comfortable for patients, and it can hopefully increase access for patients for whom a week in the hospital would be difficult to manage.”

 Ask your care team to learn more about our Bispecific Outpatient Safe Step-up (BOSS) program and whether you may be eligible.